SpriteLink/NIPAP/README.rst

 NIPAP is the Neat IP Address Planner - a system built for managing large amounts of IP addresses.

 Features in short:
- * Fast and scalable to hundred of thousands of prefixes
+ * Very fast and scalable to hundred of thousands of prefixes
- * Native support for IPv6
+ * Native support for IPv6 (full feature parity with IPv4)
  * Rapid address assignment using automatic assignment from pre-defined address-pools
+ * XML-RPC middleware, allowing easy integration
  * Easy to use (and pretty) web interface (in turn utilizing the XML-RPC interface)
  * Flexible authentication using SQLite and/or LDAP
- * XML-RPC middleware, allowing easy integration

 License
 -------